Blog

 Why Google Reviews Websites Before Approval

 Google carefully reviews every website before approving it for AdSense.
+According to Google’s helpful content guidelines, websites must provide real value to users.

 This review ensures that websites provide high-quality content and a good user experience.